 - Knife Juggler – If it sticks, it can get a lot of value over multiple turns.
 Even if it hits face, getting +1 damage every time you summon a minion is big.

 - Earthen Might – Turn your Totem into a solid minion on T2, start getting the early damage in.

-- Dire Wolf Alpha – Worse than Flametongue Totem, but still fine.
+- Dire Wolf Alpha – Worse than Flametongue Totem, but since it can’t be played in Even Shaman after nerfs, you have no choice.
 With two other minions, it adds 4 damage onto the board, possibly even more if you end up trading.

 - Menacing Nimbus – Worse than the other 2-drops, but if you don’t have anything else, you can keep it.

 - Corpsetaker – The biggest early-game threat in the deck.
 It’s hard to answer because of the Divine Shield, and it can pack a serious punch, especially if you buff it.

 - Sea Giant – Since you should be able to stack some minions early, you will often be able to play Sea Giant around T5 or T6, and that’s a really big body that your opponent has to remove.

 Lower Priority (Keep only if certain conditions are met)

 - Hex – Keep against Warlock – Cube and Even Warlocks can drop very early Mountain Giant (or Twilight Drake in case of Even).

 Even Shaman Win Rates